AirTag Hardware Options

 Cost comparison across form factors

-Extended Battery Case: $45 one-time per unit.
-No CR2032 replacement for ~10 years (only periodic AA checks).
-Total 5-year cost per unit: ~$45.
+Extended Battery Case tag: $45 one-time hardware.
+No CR2032 replacement for up to ~10 years (only periodic AA checks).
+Same per-tag monthly service tier as every other tag.

 Battery chemistry differences